stavskal/ADASYN/README.md

 This module extends the idea presented in the paper by Haibo He et al. to include oversampling for multiclass classification problems.
 It is designed to be compatible with [scikit-learn] (https://github.com/scikit-learn/scikit-learn)

-Props to [fmfn](https://github.com/fmfn) for his good code structure and documentation
+Props to [fmfn](https://github.com/fmfn) who implemented different oversampling techniques for his good code structure and documentation